 Different drugs are prescribed by a dentist depending upon the present condition.
 The dose of drugs differs from patient to patient, depending on what the drug is used for, patients age, weight or allergies.
 There are many different pain medicines and each one has its own advantages and side effects.
 Some types of pain respond better to certain medicines than others.
 Each person may have a slightly different response to pain reliever.

-Recommended to consult your doctor before taking any pain medicines.
-Most commonly used drugs are: –
+Recommended to consult your doctor before taking pain medicines.
+Most common used drugs are:

 It is effective for mild to moderate pain, to avoid large doses, recheck if the other medicines do not contain the same active ingredients as it can cause serious liver damage.
 Arthritis medicines and over the counter cold and flu medicines contain paracetamol.
 Paracetamol can also be given to children from the age of 1month for pain and symptoms of fever.